rtmigo/depz/README.md

 [![Generic badge](https://img.shields.io/badge/CI_Python-3.7--3.9-blue.svg)](#)

-Command line tool for symlinking directories with reusable source code into the project.
+Command-line tool for symlinking directories with reusable source code into the project.

 Language-agnostic.

 # Why

 **Reusing code** should be simple.
-If I have the needed code in a **directory on a local drive**, I just want to **include it** into the project.
+If I have the needed code in a **directory on a local drive**, I just want to **include it** in the project.
 Without packaging it as a library for distribution or messing with IDE settings.

 My first thought is to **create a symlink**: